teuben/nemo/scripts/csh/mkmh97.md

 9. Estimate how many particles we need to see shells, and how many to trace the full dynamic range of the galaxy as for example can be seen in the CenA image.

+10. modify the script such that the 2nd galaxy has a mass ratio mratio=0.1 for example.
+    You can use snapvirial and/or snapscale for this.